nageshchauhan/thinkofjava.io/java/fundamentals/2_datatype/datatypes.md

 Because of the above reason, we can conclude Java language is strongly typed programming language.

-Java is not considered as pure object oriented programming language because several OOPS feature are not satisfied by Java (like operator overloading, multiple inheritance etc).
-Moreover, we are depending on primitive datatypes which are non objects.
+Java is not considered as pure object-oriented programming language because several OOPS feature are not satisfied by Java (like operator overloading, multiple inheritance etc.).
+Moreover, we depend on primitive datatypes which are non objects.

 ### Primitive Data types (8 types)

-- Non Numeric data type (2 types)
+- Non-Numeric data type (2 types)
   - char
   - boolean